|Assumption Parish Church

 At the old Guarena Palace which dates from before the 16th century, Bishop Dusina in his 1575 report, mentioned the existence of a chapel dedicated to this saint.

 Two adjoining churches of the same dedication were built on the edge of the Maqluba depression.
 The tiny building on the left side is the original Chapel of St.Matthew is from the 15th century and has space for only 16 people.
-The large church building was raised in 1682 and has a staircase to the older chapel.
+The large church building was finished in 1682 and has a staircase to the older chapel.
 The titular, nowadays kept in a safe place, was painted by Mattia Preti.
 In 1942 the larger church suffered extensive bomb damage and some of the soldiers billeted there were seriously wounded.
 Right after the war, it was rebuilt and the two small belfries added.

 |Churches of St.Matthew